 Bear Creek TMDL Implementation Tracking Homepage

 The purpose of this page is assist in annual TMDL reporting by summarizing activities that have been (or will be) completed for the Bear Creek TMDL Implementation program.
 Materials posted on this page may include schedules, dates, copies of deliverables, tracking forms, and other relevant materials.
 Please contact Greg Stabach for more information.
 In addition, comprehensive details of program implementation is included in the annual reports submitted to the Department of Environmental Quality in September.
-Copies of the annual regional activities report is included for the previous year.
+Copies of the annual regional activities report for recent year(s) are included as well.

 Water Quality Monitoring – link to program page

 As part of TMDL implementation and in supporting stormwater programs, monitoring is conducted throughout the watershed at over 20 locations.
 In addition to stream monitoring, several storm drains are also monitored throughout the year to evaluate the relative contributions of storm drains to water quality from dry weather flows and storm flushes.

 The program also includes hot spot monitoring which evaluates potential concerns of pollution on an on call basis.
 If you have questions or concerns regarding water quality, please refer to this contact list for questions.

 Public outreach and education are important components of the Clean Water Act including the TMDL.
 Activities under the education and outreach implementation portion includes classes, coordination of education events (e.g., the Salmon Watch program), attending events, water quality bike rides, development of signs, brochures, posters, activities, and other materials.